 Targets for the trip will be all of the offshore wildlife we can find.
 That includes jellyfish and fish.
 There is a very good chance that you'll see dolphins.
 Sea turtles are a possibility as are North Atlantic right whales.
 New birders are in for an unforgettable experience.
 For all birders, this is an exciting opportunity to add to your life-list.
 So, come along – every trip is different.
 There is no telling what you will see!
 Learn more...

 This year, $5 of your registration fee will be donated to the Fish and Wildlife Foundation of Florida in cooperation with the Florida Fish and Wildlife Conservation Commission.
 This contribution will help provide the necessary funding for FWC staff and welltrained volunteers to continue shorebird conservation activities.
 Learn more...

 All Festival activities are suitable for young people and many are of educational value for K-12.
 The following activities may be of particular interest to families.
 Youth under 12 years of age are admitted free to all Classroom presentations and Keynote presentations when accompanied by a paying adult.
 Registration is required.
 Children must be accompanied by an adult at all times.

 Sponsored by Ace Hardware - Titusville.
 Ace Hardware is furnishing the hangers and birdseed for this project.
 You will be able to help your child with placing the hanger in a plastic bottle, filling it with birdseed and finding a good spot for hanging your new feeder in a tree at home.
-See the Information Desk for more information.
+These free supplies will be located in the lobby.

-The Quality Inn Kennedy Space Center in Titusville has been named once again the official hotel of the Brevard Nature Alliance's Annual Birding and Wildlife Festival for 2015.
+The Fairfield Inn & Suites by Marriott in Titusville has been named the official hotel of the Brevard Nature Alliance's Annual Birding and Wildlife Festival for 2016.

 Exhibit Center hours are: